wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 ![Figure1]({static}/images/cloudformation-cdk-terraform.svg "Comparing CloudFormation, CDK and Terraform interacting with AWS services")

-In the next section I focus on AWS Clouformation and the CDK.
+In the next section I focus on AWS ClouFormation and the CDK.

 # CloudFormation